splunk/public-o11y-docs/gdi/asp-dot-net/asp-dot-net.md

 ## Description

-The Splunk Distribution of OpenTelemetry Collector provides this integration as the `aspdotnet` monitor by using the SignalFx Smart Agent Receiver.
+The Splunk Distribution of OpenTelemetry Collector provides this integration as the `aspdotnet` monitor by using the SignalFx Smart Agent receiver.

 Use this integration to retrieve metrics for requests, errors, sessions, and worker processes from ASP.NET applications.